 The only wrong way is not to write.
 Whatever works to produce words on a page is correct.

-Step 4: Find a quiet writing spot
+Tip 4: Find a quiet writing spot

-Find a spot where the distractions are limited.
+Find a spot where distractions are limited.
 For instance, setting up in the middle of a busy kitchen probably won’t work well.
 Likewise, if you walk into a bar where everyone shouts your name upon entry, that might not be the most distraction-free environment for your work.

 If you aren’t sure which spot is best, try different ones.
 Which locations produce the most number of quality words per hour?

-Step 5: Eat well, sleep well, take care of yourself
+Tip 5: Eat well, sleep well, take care of yourself

 It’s hard to write well when you’re tired or hungry.
 Exhaustion and an empty stomach can cause powerful writing distractions.
 Get a good amount of sleep and eat regular nourishing meals.
-Keep in mind that while junk food will stop the grumbling in your tummy, it is liable to make you tired, which will result is poor writing.
+Keep in mind that while junk food will stop the grumbling in your tummy, it is liable to make you tired, which will result in poor writing.
 Side note: If you’re fasting, your characters are likely to discuss food more than they should.

-Bottom line, writing is hard work.
+The bottom line, writing is hard work.
 Take care of yourself.
 Get a good seven or eight hours of sleep each night.

 You might also do some aerobic exercise before writing, as it gets the blood pumping.

-Step 6: Prepare ahead of time
+Tip 6: Prepare ahead of time

-I find that I’m less distracted when I’m well prepared.
+I find that I’m less distracted when I’m well-prepared.
 When the research is completed and I know where I’m going, the words usually flow seamlessly.

 One trick that I’ve learned over the years is to end a writing session mid-scene, especially if I leave off at an exciting cliffhanger.
 This takes some discipline, as you will probably want to push through and just finish it, but leaving it to the next day will give you something to look forward to.
-That way, you’ll know exactly what to write, and can embark on the next day’s target with ease.
+That way, you’ll know exactly what to write and can embark on the next day’s target with ease.

 If you get carried away and complete the passage, you can still set yourself up for the next day.
 Put your notes in order and write the first few lines before you end off.

-Step 7: Don’t edit as you write
+Tip 7: Don’t edit as you write

 While it is fine to review the previous day’s work, don’t fall into the trap of editing before you finish your first draft.
 I know that can be hard, but remember, you really need to just get words down on paper.
 As long as you have a good, detailed outline, you’re fine to continue to the completion of that initial draft.

 Editing midway can cause many problems and is usually a complete waste of time.
 Understand that when you finish your first draft, you’ll be in a different place.
-You’ll know a lot more about the story, the characters and the plot elements, so that you can do a proper edit.
+You’ll know a lot more about the story, the characters, and the plot elements so that you can do a proper edit.

 Most writers will do at least some rewrites during the editing phase, so if you start reworking pieces before you complete the first draft, you’re just doubling your work.
 Just plow forward and plan to correct errors later.